VERSABANK TO ANNOUNCE SECOND QUARTER 2022 FINANCIAL RESULTS ON JUNE 1, 2022

-LONDON, ON, May 18, 2022 /PRNewswire/ - VersaBank ("VersaBank" or the "Bank") VBNK VBNK will release its second quarter 2022 financial results and host an earnings conference call on Wednesday, June 1, 2022.
+LONDON, ON, May 18, 2022 /CNW/ - VersaBank ("VersaBank" or the "Bank") VBNK VBNK will release its second quarter 2022 financial results and host an earnings conference call on Wednesday, June 1, 2022.

 Financial results are expected to be released at approximately 7:00 a.m.
 (EDT).
 The conference call is scheduled for 9:00 a.m.
 (EDT) and is expected to last approximately 60 minutes.
 The call and webcast will feature a presentation by David Taylor, President & CEO, and other VersaBank executives, on the Bank's second quarter financial results, followed by a question and answer period.